 Adjacent to the ground is West Sutton Railway Station which is only a couple of minutes walk away from Sutton United.
 It is served by trains via Sutton, London St Pancras and Bedford.
 As you come out of the narrow station entrance, turn right and the entrance to the ground is down on the right.

-Sutton have long called Gander Green Lane – or Borough Sports Ground as it is commonly known – home having first moved into the stadium in 1912.
-The club only stayed for around a year before a period playing elsewhere owing to the ground being occupied by another side – the Sutton Adult School team.
-Sutton United though returned post WWI and have been tenants ever since.
-Prior to 1912 the club played on numerous grounds.
+Sutton has long called the VBS Community Stadium (Gander Green Lane) home, having first moved into the stadium in 1912.
+The club only stayed for around a year before a period playing elsewhere, owing to the ground being occupied by another side – the Sutton Adult School team.
+Sutton United returned post-WWI and have been tenants ever since.

 Sutton vs Bromley rivalry